 The M.S. program in applied immunology is designed to prepare students for careers in basic research, clinical diagnosis, industrial research, and teaching.
-The program is truly interdisciplinary, providing graduates with a sound background in cellular, molecular, and medical immunology.
+The program is truly interdisciplinary, providing graduates with a sound background in immunology and molecular biology.
 Laboratory skills are emphasized.
 These include, but are not limited to, in vivo and in vitro cellular and humoral immune function assays, production and characterization of heterologous and monoclonal antibodies, immunodiagnostic techniques, and methods in biochemistry and molecular biology.
 Intensive electives and externships in advanced immunologic or biochemical applications and theory, as well as opportunities for thesis projects, are offered with research, clinical, and industrial laboratories throughout Maine.
-The student will be provided the opportunity to tailor programs specifically to individual needs and the flexibility to pursue training in his or her own particular area of interest.
-In addition, coursework includes the refinement of such general skills as are required of all scientists, namely: critical evaluation and presentation of current scientific literature, the reading and writing of technical material, problem solving, experimental design, logic, and ethics.
+The student will be provided the opportunity to tailor programs specifically to individual interest.
+In addition, course work includes the refinement of such general skills as are required of all scientists, namely: critical evaluation and presentation of current scientific literature, the reading and writing of technical material, problem solving, experimental design, logic, and ethics.

-The University of Southern Maine Department of Applied Medical Sciences laboratory facilities and the laboratories of program affiliates provide students with the opportunity to work with all equipment that is commonly found in the modern immunology laboratory.
+The University of Southern Maine Department of Applied Medical Sciences laboratory facilities and the laboratories of program affiliates provide students with the opportunity to work with all equipment that is commonly found in the modern immunology and molecular biology laboratories.